pippinbarr/combat-at-the-movies/process/to-do.md

 - Move images into the atlas and compress?
 - Need endings that make sense across all games (including issues around playing = false being set)
 - General bugs associated with endings
+- Endings: in original you get flashing score (warning) followed by complete freeze (no audio) with palette swapping of everything on the screen (could either leave it like this and expect them to press escape OR could just go back on a timer, or both)
+- Ending issues around playing boolean where you end up with player able to move/not move or the enemy not spinning or sounds playing, etc. Messy.

 # Citizen Kane (Rosebud)